Learning Curve Modeling Approaches

 Cumulative Cost Analysis

-To computes cumulative cost analytically for an experience curve, here are the functions to accomplish this.
+To compute cumulative cost analytically for an experience curve, here are the functions to accomplish this.

 Wright Learning Curve